Blog · · 4 min read

 1. Add an llms.txt to your site root

-A new lightweight standard.
-A plain markdown file at /llms.txt that summarises your site, lists your key pages with one-line descriptions, and gives the AI assistant a fast lookup table for "what is this site about".
-Sites adopting it include Anthropic, Vercel, and a growing list of platforms.
+An emerging convention, not a formal standard.
+A plain markdown file at /llms.txt can summarise your site, list key pages with one-line descriptions, and give AI tools a fast lookup table answering "what is this site about?"
+Adoption is still uneven, but examples include Anthropic, Vercel, and other developer-facing platforms.

-It is not robots.txt — robots.txt tells crawlers what to skip. llms.txt tells AI assistants what to read first.
+It is not robots.txt — robots.txt tells crawlers what to skip.
+A well-written llms.txt gives AI tools a clearer starting point when they choose to read your site.

 2. Add structured data (JSON-LD schema)